Calculators logocalculators.so

 What is a systematic withdrawal plan (SWP)?

 A Systematic Withdrawal Plan (SWP) is an investment strategy where you withdraw a fixed amount from your investment portfolio at regular intervals (monthly, quarterly, or annually) while the remaining balance continues to earn returns.
-This approach is commonly used for:
+This approach is commonly used for retirement planning to ensure your savings last throughout retirement, income generation to create a steady income stream from investments, and wealth management as a structured approach to accessing your wealth.

 How the SWP calculator works